SREwithKyle/troubleshoot-k8s/be_comfortable_with_failures_in_k8s/002_crash_loop_back_off/finish.md

 You've successfully troubleshooted and fixed the pod issue.

 Next steps:
-- Try troubleshooting other issues like `CrashLoopBackOff`.
-- Explore Kubernetes logs and events for deeper insights.
+- Try the next scenario to troubleshoot more Kubernetes Failures